 On 1 July 2022, CARE International Timor Leste (CITL) entered into a grant funding agreement with the New Zealand Ministry of Foreign Affairs and Trade (MFAT) for the Lafaek Learning Materials Project (Activity Number: ACT-0A11960) as part of the New Zealand Aid Program.
-During the financial year, CITL received \$3,325,514 (US\$2,225,010) from MFAT in accordance with this grant funding agreement to implement this project.
-CITL is a controlled entity of CARE Australia and the financial performance and position of this project are incorporated into CARE Australia's audited financial statements.
+During the financial year, CITL received \$2,283,653 (US\$1,490,997) (FY23:\$3,325,514 (US\$2,225,010)) from MFAT in accordance with this grant funding agreement to implement this project.
+CITL is a controlled entity of the Company, and the financial performance and position of this project are incorporated into the Company's audited financial statements.